 Norway’s power trade with both Denmark and Sweden is generally fairly well balanced, and is driven largely by short-term changes in production and consumption.
 As the importance of wind power in the Nordic production mix has increased, wind conditions have come to play a greater role in determining electricity flows within the Nordic region.
 When wind speeds are high in Norway’s neighbouring countries, Nordic power prices are reduced.
 Because of the flexibility of Norwegian hydropower production, Norwegian producers can then retain water in the reservoirs, and a larger proportion of domestic consumption can be met by imports.
 Conversely, Norway can export power when wind speeds are low and electricity prices are higher.

 The pattern of exchange between Norway and the Netherlands is rather different.
-Norway has been a net exporter for seven of the eight years since the NordNed cable became operative.
+Norway has been a net exporter for ten of the eleven years since the NordNed cable became operative.
 The Dutch power supply system is largely based on thermal power, and the costs of gas- and coal-fired power production determine prices for much of the year.
 As long as power prices in the Netherlands are higher than in Norway, electricity will flow towards the Netherlands.
 If there is a shortage of resources in Norway, prices may rise in Norway, causing the flow of electricity to reverse.